ndugger-archive/std-js/readme.md

 ```

 ## Modules
 Below you can find a list of all the available imports from `std`.
+Keep in mind that imports should be case-sensitive, relative to whether or not
+the default export is a `class`, or an `object`, `instance`, `variable`, etc.

 ### std
 - `import Array from 'std/Array';`